What Do SEM Agencies Do?

 Nevertheless, SEM and other forms of click advertising still have substantial strategic value when used prudently as part of a larger marketing strategy.
 Some of the reasons why you should use SEM in your digital marketing efforts include:

-By comparison, the average CTR for paid search campaigns is over 3%.
 Paid SEM services are several times more likely to move the needle for your business than other forms of digital advertising.
+With stronger click-through rates, you can plan for predictable ROI.

 Potential for Quick Results